mdawar/rq-exporter/README.md

 $ source /path/to/env/bin/activate
 $ # Install the requirements
 $ pip install -r requirements.txt
-$ # Run the exporter on port 9726
+$ # Start the exporter on port 9726
 $ python -m rq_exporter
-$ # You can specify a different port by passing the port number
+$ # You can configure the exporter using command line arguments
-$ python -m rq_exporter 8080
+$ python -m rq_exporter --port 8080
 ```

 ## Running the Tests